 Utilizing the strength of these design technologies, Hitachi was able to succeed in design optimization to increase pumping efficiency and reliability.
 Hitachi also manufactured major parts such as impellers and guide vanes utilizing precision technology and the latest computer numerical control machining* to achieve pumping efficiency at the world's highest level.
 These improvements in pump efficiency had a significant effect on saving energy and helped to reduce CO2 emissions.

 Until water resources are stabilized and secured, food crises might occur.
 Issues surrounding water resources are serious and urgent for countries around the world.
-With that in mind, Hitachi has been developing its global pump business by advancing massive projects in the U.S. and in countries and regions in the Middle East and Asia.
-Building on achievements from over 100 years of working on pump technologies for irrigation, drinking water, sewage and wastewater treatment, and power generation, Hitachi continues its efforts to resolve problems surrounding the world's water resources.
+In response to these circumstances, Hitachi has been developing its global pump business by advancing massive projects in the world.
+Building on achievements from over 100 years of working on pump technologies for irrigation, drinking water, sewage and wastewater treatment, industrial plant, and power generation, Hitachi continues its efforts to resolve problems surrounding the world's water resources.